MicrosoftDocs/azure-devops-docs/docs/work/import-process/import-process.md

 <a id="import-from-TFS">  </a>
 ## Import a process from an on-premises TFS

-Your first step in migrating team projects that contain custom work tracking objects is to import the process to Team Services.
+Your first step in migrating team projects that contain custom work tracking objects is to import the process to VSTS.
 In Team Foundation Server, each project has its own copy of process so careful consideration needs to be made as to which processes should exist for your organization.
-Migration to Team Services is a great time to think about process alignment across your organization and reducing the number of variants of that centralized process.
+Migration to VSTSis a great time to think about process alignment across your organization and reducing the number of variants of that centralized process.

 1. Run the [process export script](#process-export) to generate a process for a given team project.